 Reality vs expectations of artificial intelligence for sustainable farming

 The benefits of AI in agriculture are undeniable.
-Smart farming tools can perform small, repeatable, and time-consuming tasks so farm workers can use their time for more strategic operations that require human intelligence.
+Smart farming tools and vertical farming systems can perform small, repeatable, and time-consuming tasks so farm workers can use their time for more strategic operations that require human intelligence.
 However, it’s important to realize that unlike a tractor, one can’t just buy AI and start it.
 AI is not something tangible.
 It’s a set of technologies that are automated through programming.

 Artificial intelligence is essentially a simulation of thinking; it’s learning and problem-solving based on data.
 AI is just the next step in the development of smart farming, and it needs other technology to actually work.
 In other words, to reap all the benefits of AI, farmers first need a technology infrastructure.
 It will take some time, possibly even years, to develop that infrastructure.
 But by doing so, farmers will be able to build a robust technology ecosystem that will stand the test of time.